palacharlanarendra/quotesGramFrontEnd/README.md

 1. Enter the 'npm start' to run the project, Run the react project on the default link http://localhost:3000/ or click on the Live Link: [https://quotesgram-1dfb6.web.app/](https://quotesgram-1dfb6.web.app/)
 2. Navigate to the signup page and try to register with your own credentials.
-3. Navigate to the Sign-in link in the navigation bar and enter the credentials, so that you can register/login into the app. you can use the following credentials if you are unable to register.
+3. Navigate to the Sign-in link and enter the credentials, so that you can register/login into the app. you can use the following credentials if you are unable to register.
      ```JS
    email id : nari@gmail.com
    password : asdf1234
    ```
 4. Once you logged into the website, you can be able to access the private homepage where you can access the home, my posts, settings, profile links.
-5. you can write the quotes on your mind and can post them, which will be directly appeared on the feed section.
+5. You can write the quotes on your mind and can post them, which will be directly appeared on the feed section.
-6. you can change your first name, last name from the update settings page.
+6. You can change your first name, last name from the update settings page.
 7. You can view, like, dislike, and give heart to all quotes posted by any user
-8. user can sign out by clicking the signout button, at the top-right corner of the header, then he will be redirected to the home page.
+8. User can sign out by clicking the signout button, at the top-right corner of the header, then he will be redirected to the home page.

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions would be highly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)